Top 10 Best Toyota Sports Cars of All Time

 9. Toyota 86

 Introduced in 2012, the Toyota 86 is also sold as the Subaru BRZ.
 Built as a back-to-basic sports car, the lightweight GT86 is a rear-wheel-drive two-door vehicle with an emphasis on driving fun.
-Power comes for a 2.0-liter four-cylinder engine making 200 hp.
+Now in its second generation, power comes for a 2.4-liter four-cylinder engine making 228 hp.

 8. Toyota Soarer Turbo